feisty171/blog/_posts/2025-05-03-The-Edge-of-Grief.md

 title: The Edge of Grief
 toc: true
 ---
 I’ve always been an emotional person.
 Someone who’s deeply sentimental, easily moved by small gestures, old photos, and fading memories.
-Thankfully, I never had to face real loss when I was young.
+Thankfully, I never had to face loss when I was young.
 But as I grow older, the thought of grief feels like a shadow that creeps closer with each passing year.

 There have been moments where I’ve spiraled into panic attacks, triggered by obsessive thoughts of losing the people I love.
 These imagined tragedies loop in my mind like a broken record.
 I know they’re not real, but when they take over, logic disappears.
 I begin to grieve events that haven’t happened.
 It feels real and I grieve for a situation that doesn't exist.
 And the fear becomes overwhelming: What if one day someone I love is just… gone?
 How would I survive that?